 - cultural and social events: banquets, jiaozi (Chinese dumpling) parties

 - mentoring and hospitality: English classes, hosting visitors from China

 - publication of TCCFA Newsletter

 Meet people who share your interest in China and things Chinese!

 To receive information about becoming a member, click on our Information Page.

 If you wish to print out a TCCFA membership form, click on the link below:

-The TCCFA is proud to sponsor Dr. Shiu Loon Kong and his presentation 'Canada’s Multiculturalism and China’s Confucianism'.
-This takes place on Sunday, July 29 at 3:00 p.m at the Chinese Cultural Centre of Greater Toronto (5183 Sheppard Avenue East, east of Markham Road, Scarborough).
+The TCCFA thanks everyone who came to listen to Dr. Shiu Loon Kong and his presentation 'Canada’s Multiculturalism and Chinas Confucianism'.
+This event took place on Sunday, July 29, 2018 at the Chinese Cultural Centre of Greater Toronto.

 On Sunday, May 27 at OISE (Room 5150, 2:00 pm), Professor Bob Adamson gave a very insightful presentation on the status of the English language within social, economic and political contexts in China from a historical perspective.
 We thank everyone who came out to attend this informative seminar!